 Networking tips

 Networking can be one of the best ways to find the perfect job for you.
-Particularly in the larger cities of Lisbon and Porto, you will find many networking events where you can meet potential employers in a casual setting.
+In particular, in the larger cities of Lisbon and Porto, you will find many networking events where you can meet potential employers in a casual setting.
 You will likely find people with similar interests or from your specific sector.

 Minimum Wage and Average Salary